What Is WordPress Gutenberg, How to Use It, and How It Differs From the Classic Editor

 Building and managing a WordPress website using the Gutenberg editor is quite easy.
 To help you get started with full site editing, the next sections will provide guides on how to create and edit blocks.

-The first step when adding a post is to create a new block, which is relatively easy using the Gutenberg WordPress editor.
+The first step when adding a post is to add a new block, which is relatively easy using the Gutenberg WordPress editor.

 Keep in mind that the first block of every page or post is the title.
-Simply move your cursor below it and follow these steps to create a new block:
+Simply move your cursor below it and follow these steps to add a new block:

 1. Select the Block Inserter+ icon on the top toolbar.